 So, we walked around for hours, admiring the rainbow street leading to Hallgrímskirkja Church, having some delicious life-sustaining ice cream and finally finding a pizza place with enough room to squeeze us in.
 That was the best pizza of my life.

-Our Camper Van Party
+Our Happy Campers Iceland Van Party

 We had initially planned to stay up until all hours of the night partying with the locals.
 But we were exhausted and a little unsure if we were dressed up enough.
 Everyone was dressed to the 9s.
 And we were in jeans.
 Although, our young waiter said we would be fine going out in what we had on, we felt more comfortable back at the campsite.